rotationalio/ensign/docs/content/getting-started/_index.md

 **Step 1.
 Create a New Ensign Project**
 - After creating an account, click the `Create` button under `Set Up a New Project`.
-- Enter a `Project Name` (required) and provide an optional description, then click `Create Project` (You will be redirected to the Projects dashboard).
+- Enter a `Project Name` (required) and provide an optional description, then click `Create Project`.
+You will be redirected to the Projects dashboard.
 - Watch the video tutorial at [Ensign Project](https://www.youtube.com/watch?v=VskNgAVMORQ)

 **Step 2.
 Create Ensign Topics**